wenmoon/hodlmybot/README.md

     /diceroll - Throw 1d6
 ```

-## Requred dependencies
+## Required dependencies
-python-telegram-bot, requirements, json, bs4, lxml
+To install required dependencies, run `pip install -r requirements.txt`.

 ## Credentials
 In order to actually run your bot on Telegram, you will need to have an access token, and put it in `api-creds-telegram.json`:
 ```
 {
-	"token": "YOUR_ACCESS_TOKEN"
+	"access_token": "YOUR_ACCESS_TOKEN"
 }
 ```

-To have access to the twitter functinality you need to create `api-creds-twitter.json`:
+To have access to the twitter functionality you need to create `api-creds-twitter.json`:
 ```
 {
 	"consumer_key": "YOUR_CONSUMER_KEY",